Photography, Video & Digital Imaging (PVD) student work

 The Course Aims

 The course is practice-based, which means that the main emphasis is on production.
-Students are introduced to a range of skills in both chemical and film based production using a range of camera formats, as well as thinking about the different genres within photography, what they mean and making work in response to these genres.
-As you progress through the course, the emphasis
+Students are introduced to a range of skills in both chemical and film based photography using a range of camera formats, as well as thinking about the different genres within photography, what they mean and making work in response to these genres.
+As you progress through the course, the emphasis shifts enabling you to direct your own strategies and visual language, to create work that expresses your particular views and position.

 The aim of this course is to enable each student to communicate confidently and intelligently through their chosen medium, our graduates are independently minded, critical thinkers, who are informed about the many different aspects of photography and lens based practice.